A Temple of the Holy Ghost

 "A Temple of the Holy Ghost" is a short story by Flannery O'Connor.
-It was written in 1953 and published in 1955 in her short story collection A Good Man Is Hard to Find.
+It was first published in the May 1954 issue of Harper's Bazaar, and is included in her 1955 collection A Good Man Is Hard to Find.
 Although O'Connor was a devout Roman Catholic who often used religious themes in her work, "A Temple of the Holy Ghost" is one of her few explicitly Catholic stories.

 O'Connor frequently wrote about white Protestant characters with negative personality traits—including racism, arrogance, and condescension—and the Southern white Catholics in "A Temple of the Holy Ghost" display many of the same negative traits.
 Through the divine revelation that closes the story, O'Connor concludes that Southern Catholics' negativity does not reflect authentic Christian principles.